Top 30 Questions - To Help Initiate Meaningful Conversations

 - Are you familiar with Advance Care Planning?

-- Are you likely to be an executor or power of attorney for someone?
+- Are you likely to be an executor or a power of attorney for someone?

 - Did you know organs and tissue can be donated after death, regardless of age?